chainx-org/ChainX/README.md

 ## Contribution

 Any kinds of contributions are highly welcome.
-Feel free to file an issue if you have any question or run into any issues.
+Feel free to submit an issue if you have any question or run into any issues.

 ## Metamask config for BTC
 ```